gatsbyjs/gatsby/docs/docs/gatsby-on-linux.md

 ## Windows Subsystem Linux (WSL)

-As of October 17th 2017, Windows 10 ships with WSL and Linux distributions are available via the [Windows Store], there are several different distributions to use which can be configured via `wslconfig` if you have more than one distribution installed.
+As of October 17th 2017, Windows 10 ships with WSL and Linux distributions are available via the [windows store][], there are several different distributions to use which can be configured via `wslconfig` if you have more than one distribution installed.

 ```shell
 # set default distribution to Ubuntu